1995 New York Mets season: Regular season

 Although the Mets failed to finish above .500 for the fourth consecutive season, their second-place finish was the highest they had placed since 1990.
+Despite their sub-.500 finish, the Mets were the only team to post a winning season series against the division- and league-champion Braves, going 8–5 against them, and they finished the year with a positive run differential of +39 (657 runs scored, 618 allowed).

 After three and a half seasons, the Mets parted ways with Bobby Bonilla.
 The former All-Star turned lightning rod for fan criticism was dealt to the Baltimore Orioles at the trade deadline.
 Shortly thereafter, the Mets traded their other big acquisition from the infamous 1991–92 offseason and sent pitcher Bret Saberhagen to the Colorado Rockies.

 1995 saw the emergence of Rico Brogna, to that point a backup infielder, as a major contributor to the Mets lineup.
 Installed as the team's first baseman, Brogna led the team with a .289 average while recording 22 home runs and 79 RBI.
 Second baseman Jeff Kent continued to provide power as he once again reached the 20-home run mark.
 José Vizcaíno led the team in hits and posted a .287 average.
 As far as starting pitching went, there was not as much positive to say.
 Bobby Jones' 10 wins led the team and Dave Mlicki's 9–7 record was the only other plus-.500 mark among Met starters.